Swallow and the Wolf

 Russell found touring with the band to be prohibitively expensive and time-consuming, so downsized to (a duo of Russell and Jess), as they shared music tastes, the desire to pursue writing and harmonise exceptionally well together.
 They still invite additional musicians to record and play live on various tracks.
 The band name has since changed to Swallow and the Wolf.

 The duo then released a 3-track single Every Time She Comes (digital album) on 7 May 2013.
 It contains "Every Time She Comes" (01:52), produced by Gavin Hammond, and "Charge of The Light Brigade" (03:40) and "Africa" (03:53) each recorded at Urchin Studios with Dan Cox, and produced by Russell.

 They subsequently recorded their second EP 'Fire EP' at Guy Chambers's Sleeper Studios with producer Oliver Som (formerly an engineer on the Hillsborough charity single version of He Ain't Heavy, He's My Brother by The Hollies.

 On 22 October 2013, they released the track "Fire" as a single, with a launch party at 'Apartment 58' in the Centre Point tower.

 A recording of The Devil Is A Wicked Puppeteer, was recorded live at The Union Chapel at this time, again with producer Oliver Som and engineer Cy Reynolds.

-They are an unsigned act, with, as yet no manager, booking agent, label (music is released via 'Swallow Records'), but they have a growing fan base.

 The duo self-released their Fire EP on 19 May, featuring 3-tracks Fire, Fight Tonight and SOS, and conducted a DIY tour of the UK, and small festivals.

 They head back into the studio with Oliver Som in June to record their next EP, due for release in the Autumn, along with a UK and German tour.